Access Key

 "SOURCE/BUCKET/=ENCRYPTION_KEY","TARGET/BUCKET/=ENCRYPTION_KEY"

-Replace ALIAS with respecting key_name used while configuring the mc client on which you want to read and write the SSE-C encrypted object.
+ALIASwith the key_name used while configuring the mc client on which you want to read and write the SSE-C encrypted object. - Replace source and destination

-Replace source and destination BUCKET with the full path to the bucket or bucket prefix on which you want to read and write the SSE-C encrypted object.
+BUCKETwith the full path to the bucket or bucket prefix on which you want to read and write the SSE-C encrypted object. - Replace

-Replace ENCRYPTION_KEY with the key generated in the first step.
+ENCRYPTION_KEYwith the key generated in the first step.

-SSE-C encrypted objects are not compatible with the EOS bucket replication feature.
+- SSE-C encrypted objects are not compatible with the EOS bucket replication feature.

-User manage a mapping of which encryption key was used to encrypt which object.
+- Users manage a mapping of which encryption key was used to encrypt which object.
 E2E does not store encryption keys.
 You are responsible for tracking which encryption key you provided for which object.

-If your bucket is versioning-enabled, each object version that you upload by using this feature can have its own encryption key.
+- If your bucket is versioning-enabled, each object version that you upload using this feature can have its own encryption key.
 You are responsible for tracking which encryption key was used for which object version.